nkuhta/Python-Algorithms/README.md

 #  Stacks, Queues and Dequeues
 **[Stacks]()**
-&ensp;  Implementing a stack class where you have isEmpty, push, pop, peek, and size methods.
+&ensp;  Implementing a stack class with isEmpty, push, pop, peek, and size methods.

 #  References